SFDO-Tooling/CumulusCI/docs/README.md

 The process integrates GitHub, Jenkins, the Salesforce.com Ant Migration Tool, and a custom web application called mrbelvedere running on Heroku.

-The following diagram provides a visual representation of the process flow:
+The following diagram provides a visual representation of the process flow for our internal dev team:

 ![CumulusCI Workflow](https://raw.github.com/SalesforceFoundation/CumulusCI/master/docs/cumulus_ci_workflow.png)